mongodb-js/compass-plugin/README.md

 # khaos-compass-package

-> Boilerplate template for developing new Compass packages with React components and Reflux stores and actions.
+> Boilerplate template for developing new Compass plugins with React components and Reflux stores and actions.

 ## Installation